Sta199-S18/website/README.md

 # Attribution

 - This website design is based on [ESPM-157 by Carl Boettinger](https://espm-157.carlboettiger.info/).
-- Background image is designed by [Muge Cetinkaya Caculi](https://www.instagram.com/dotslinesandcolors/).
+- Background image is designed by [Muge Cetinkaya](https://www.instagram.com/dotslinesandcolors/).

 # Notes for building the website: